ntczkjfg/joplin-plugin-hotstrings/README.md

-# Joplin Plugin - Hotstrings
+# Joplin Plugin - Hotstrings & Hotkeys

 This Joplin plugin allows you to create user-defined **hotstrings** and **hotkeys**.
 When a **hotstring** or **hotkey** is activated, it will replace or insert user-defined text.